NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Shemhazian.md

 abilities_mid:
   - name: ""
   - name: "Paralyzing Gaze"
     desc: " (aura,divine,visual) 30 feet.
 A non-evil creature that ends its turn in the aura must attempt a DC 35 Fortitude check save.
-If it fails, it's [[Conditions/Slowed 1|Slowed 1]] for 1 round, and if it critically fails, it is instead [[Conditions/Paralyzed|Paralyzed]] for 1 round."
+If it fails, it's [[Conditions/Slowed|Slowed 1]] for 1 round, and if it critically fails, it is instead [[Conditions/Paralyzed|Paralyzed]] for 1 round."

   - name: "Succor Vulnerability"
     desc: "  A shemhazian's mutilation is a part of them, and they can't bear to see it reversed.
 The first time each round that a creature heals from damage the shemhazian dealt on their last turn, the demon takes 3d6 mental damage."

   - name: "Tail Whip"
-    desc: "`pf2:r`  **Trigger** A creature within reach of the shemhazian's tail leaves a square during a move action it's using.\n**Effect** The shemhazian attempts to [[Actions/Trip|Trip]] the triggering creature.
+    desc: "`pf2:r`  **Trigger** A creature within reach of the shemhazian's tail leaves a square during a move action it's using.\n* * *\n\n**Effect** The shemhazian attempts to [[Actions/Trip|Trip]] the triggering creature.
 On a success, the creature also takes damage as if the shemhazian had hit with a tail Strike, and if the creature was flying, it falls 30 feet."

 attacks:
   - name: ""